JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 ## Getting Started
 ### Clone the repository.
 ### ETL:
- 1  under the folder:\code
+ 1  under the folder:Database and ETL\code
     run: scrape_nicerx.ipynb
     to get the fastfood.csv file
- 2  under the folder: \code
+ 2  under the folder: Database and ETL\code
     run : Create_SQLite_database.py
     to get the fastfood_obesity.sqlite file
- 3  in PostgreSQL: import \code\QuickDBD-ERD.sql
+ 3  in PostgreSQL: import Database and ETL\code\QuickDBD-ERD.sql
     to build the database
     import fastfood.csv and obesity.csv under \data
 ### API set:
  1 at anaconda powershell
  install the Flask-CORS extension using pip: pip install -U flask-cors
- cd to \2API\code : python obesity_app.py
+ cd to Database and ETL\code : python obesity_app.py
  2 at web browser
  open the address http://127.0.0.1:5000
  ### webpage: